Forest of Dean Railway: The Forest of Dean Railway takes control

 By 1826 the Bullo Pill Railway was almost at a standstill and Edward Protheroe, a prominent coal-owner in the Parkend area and chairman of the S&WR, purchased the whole concern, including the Great Bilson colliery, selling the railway to a new company he formed, the Forest of Dean Railway Company, of which he was the chairman.
-An Act was obtained on 5 May 1826 authorising the new company to purchase and maintain both the Bullo Pill Railway and the private line, and to make the latter public.
+The Forest of Dean Railway Act 1826 (7 Geo.
+4. c. xlvii) was obtained on 5 May 1826 authorising the new company to purchase and maintain both the Bullo Pill Railway and the private line, and to make the latter public.
 The eighteen subscribers included Edward and three other Protheroes, and the capital was £125,000 in £50 shares.
 The maximum tolls were maintained over the BPR section, and tolls were laid down for the private section.

 The line was in a poor state when the FODR company was formed in 1826, and it was probably then that a chaired form of track was introduced.
 The chairs weighed 11 lb; they had two bosses fitted into holes in the sleeper blocks, and a dovetail form seat, into which the plate was keyed with an iron wedge.
 These plates were still 3 feet long, and weighed about 50 lb.

 In April 1833 the mild winter was blamed for a reduced demand for house coal which led to a low dividend of 13s per share.
 In July 1835 the shares (nominally £50) were quoted at £27, but a dividend of 13s per share was again paid.
 Four months later the figures were £28 and 15s respectively.
 By October 1837 trade was improving, and 19s per share was paid for the half year.
-In April 1838 a fall in trade produced a 17s dividend, but in the following year the directors noted with satisfaction how the Dean Forest (Mines) Act 1838 had stimulated mining and trading activity in the district, and in 1839 and 1840 the dividend was up to about 5%.
+In April 1838 a fall in trade produced a 17s dividend, but in the following year the directors noted with satisfaction how the Dean Forest (Mines) Act 1838 (1 & 2 Vict. c.
+43) had stimulated mining and trading activity in the district, and in 1839 and 1840 the dividend was up to about 5%.

 In October 1834 William Allaway asked the board for permission to use a locomotive on the tramroad.
 He enquired as to "the weight that six wheels would be allowed to carry", and he probably had in mind the six-coupled engines then being used on the Sirhowy Railway.
 He was told that the tramroad was not constructed for such engines, and that no "plans or proportions" had been submitted which would indicate what alterations might be necessary.